Anyone with an account on the machine CS.WPI.EDU can have their home page registered.

 Once you have created your homepage and verified that it works, send email to firstname.lastname@example.org with the URL of your homepage if you would like to be listed on http://www.cs.wpi.edu/People/grads.html

-For some clear, introductory information on creating pages, please see the NCSA Beginner's Guide to HTML.
-This also contains a section on hints for troubleshooting your html code.
+For some clear, introductory information on creating pages, please see the W3.ORG's page "Getting Started with HTML" which is listed in w3.org's list of tutorials.
 Html style is the focus of the W3C Style Guide.
 The Yale C/AIM WWW Style Manual provides comprehensive and slightly more advanced guidance.

 Finally, please check all of you links and verify that you conform to global conventions, such as the use of the

 <ADDRESS>tag, and local conventions, such as use of the WPI icon to link to the WPI home page, and the CS icon to link to the WPI CS home page.
 Please view the WPI World Wide Web Policies pages for an explicit description of policies not mentioned here.

 Any Web pages in a local public_html directory may be opened by going to your File pull-down menu, selecting Open URL (or by clicking on the Open button if using a graphical interface), and typing:

 Click on the Open button to call up the page, and Dismiss the box when the user's page has been opened.

 email@example.com / Thu Sep 20 07:04:30 EDT 2018